Dante Writes: The Worst Movie I Ever Saw

 But back to Jessie and Richard.
 Once again, Richard seems to be the voice or reason.
 He dismisses the idea that Adam’s cells remember his past life or something.
 I mean, I don’t even believe that those cells could remember that.
 Just because the movie is terrible, doesn’t mean it’s not able to follow its rules.

 Paul continues to not understand he’s an idiot.
 So, he decides finally to see a specialist.
-While talking to the specialist, he runs into the same wall that Richard built: These dreams or night terrors are common; he’ll out grow them.
+While talking to the specialist, he runs into a problem.
+The specialist says: These dreams or night terrors are common; he’ll out grow them.

 Paul then says, “this is something different”.
 Yes, Paul, we know that.
 But, it’s impossible to explain how this is different because it’s a clone thing, fool.
 Until someone has all of the information, they can only do but so much.
 Adam sounds like any other child and that’s it.

 So Paul wasted his time.
 We had a scene that we didn’t need.
 As bad as the movie is, it’s logic was obvious.
 People outside of this “experiment” can’t know of it, so trying to ask them for advice is like looking for a good Tyler Perry movie.
 It’s a dead end.

 Okay, so during this visit, we find out about Zachary.
 I’m assuming this is dead Adam, who has basically been haunting Adam.
 Adam describes Zach as the boy living in his dreams.
 Fine.
 Whatever.